-The Audit Committee is comprised Alexander Benger (Chairman) and Malcolm Groat.
+The Audit Committee is comprised Malcolm Groat (Chairman), Alexander Benger and Stephen West.
 The Audit Committee meets at least twice a year to consider the integrity of the financial statements of the Company, including its annual and interim accounts; the effectiveness of the Company’s internal controls and risk management systems; auditor reports; and terms of appointment and remuneration for the auditor.

-The Company’s Remuneration Committee is comprised of Malcolm Groat (Chairman) and Alexander Benger.
-The Remuneration Committee from time to time, but not less than twice a year, to review and determine, amongst other matters, the remuneration of Executives on the Board and any share incentive plans of the Company.
+The Company’s Remuneration Committee is comprised of Alexander Benger (Chairman), Malcolm Groat and Stephen West.
+The Remuneration Committee meet from time to time, but not less than twice a year, to review and determine, amongst other matters, the remuneration of Executives on the Board and any share incentive plans of the Company.

-The Chairman and Chief Executive are full time employees of the Company whilst each of the Non-Executive Directors are considered to be part time, though they are expected to provide as much time to the Company as is required.
+The Chief Executive is a full time employee of the Company whilst each of the Non-Executive Directors are considered to be part time, though they are expected to provide as much time to the Company as is required.

 The QCA Code recommends that the Chair must have adequate separation from the day-to-day business to be able to make independent decisions.
-Currently Andrew Jones is the Company’s Executive Chair.
-As the Board is comprised of only four members, two of whom are Executive and two of whom are independent Non-Executive Directors, the Directors are of the view that given the current size and stage of development of the Company it would not be appropriate to have a Non-Executive Chair as well.
-For the same reason the Board has not appointed a senior independent director.
+As the Board is comprised of only four members, only one of whom is Executive and three of whom are independent Non-Executive Directors, the Directors are of the view that the Company’s Board is suitably constituted.